 Atorvastatin also can be used in women to stop or reduce the occurrence of female pattern baldness.
 Two types of atorvastatin are available; one is an oral supplement that is supposed to be taken from the mouth.
 The other type of atorvastatin is Finasteride which is basically a pill.

 Since the two atorvastatin pills work in different ways, it’s not surprising that some women notice the same results as men.
 However, the most common side effect of atorvastatin is a little loss of hair.

 The good news about these pills is that atorvastatin will not cause you to have permanent thinning of the hair.
 It will stop the early stages of balding, but it will not prevent the late stages.
 Even if you have been taking them for years and still have not noticed any noticeable differences, you can try switching to a different product to see if there is an improvement.

 Atorvastatin is an excellent supplement for both men and women, and it is the first treatment of its kind.
 There are many more types of products on the market, so it is good to find the best one for you.

-The benefits of atorvastatin are many.
+The benefits of atorvastatin are numerous.
 The best benefit is that it helps slow the effects of testosterone.
-And DHT, which cause male pattern baldness.
+And DHT, which causes male pattern baldness.

 The side effects of atorvastatin are relatively few.
 One of the most common is a slight loss of hair at the front of the scalp.
 However, it usually goes away within a couple of weeks.
 This is not something that should concern anyone.